Pulsar timing in the Galactic Center: Introduction

-We aim to introduce a different approach for studying the TOAs of pulsars orbiting the SMBH in the Galactic Center which is based on a new methodology to compute the photon propagation time in black hole spacetimes previously introduced and tested in \cite{DellaMonica2023d}.
+We aim to introduce a different approach for studying the TOAs of pulsars orbiting the SMBH in the Galactic Center which is based on the methodology to compute the photon propagation time in black hole spacetimes introduced in \cite{DellaMonica2023d}.
 First, we will assume that pulsars at the Galactic Center actually exist and will be successfully detected and timed within the accuracy goal of $100\,\mu$s per TOA.
-With these {\it ansatz} in mind, we will first summarize in Section \ref{sec:framework} the theoretical framework in which we will move.
-Then, in Section \ref{sec:pipelines} we will explain how, given a set of pulsar parameters, we can estimate the corresponding TOAs received by a distant observer using both the standard pulsar timing techniques based on post-Newtonian approximations and using our novel methodology.
-Here we will clearly show the failure of post-Newtonian formulas to correctly reproduce the relativistic results.
-Finally, we discuss our results and draw our conclusions in Section \ref{sec:conclusions}.
+With these hypotheses in mind, we will first summarize in Section \ref{sec:framework} the theoretical framework in which we will move.
+Then, in Section \ref{sec:pipelines} we will explain how, given a set of pulsar parameters, we can estimate the corresponding TOAs received by a distant observer using both the standard pulsar timing techniques based on first-order post-Newtonian (1PN) approximations and using our novel methodology.
+Here we show that 1PN formulas can deviate appreciably from fully relativistic results in the strong-field configurations considered.
+Finally, we discuss our results in Section \ref{sec:results} and draw our conclusions in Section \ref{sec:conclusions}.